“I am not what happened to me, I am what I choose to become.” – Emma Watson

 - Heat a non skillet over high heat.
 Once the skillet is hot turn the flame down to a medium high and add in your beef (not the marinade).
 You want to sear the beef so all the sides are just brown but the inside still pink and raw (it is important that your beef is still raw, or else it will be overcooked later).
 Remove the beef immediately.

-- Now in the same pan (with all your beef juices), add in your garlic, onion and bell peppers.
+- Add in your garlic, onion and bell peppers.
 Stir-fry until the onions and bell peppers are cooked and soft, but still slightly crunchy.
 This will take a couple minutes.

-- Mix in the remaining marinade.
-Then add in the beef.
+- Add in the beef.
 Mix everything together.

 - Important: At this stage, if you are serving it immediately you want to make sure your beef is cooked through or at least cooked to your liking.
 If you are planning to serve and reheat it for later.
 Immediately take out beef.
 When you reheat the stir-fry, you will continue to cook the beef so at that point you can cook it further till you like it.
 You want to avoid overcooking and getting very tough cubes of beef.